Fellowship-of-the-Link/old-TfT-test1/project/Use.md

 *version control*:

-* this is version 0
+* this is version 0 (see [[Project plan]])
-* required for next version: comments from project team, check against working v1 site
+* as such it sets out the project's current aspirations - nothing currently works; details to be developed are highlighted with a ??
+* Notes
+	* NN = total number of participants who have submitted pesonal profiles
+	* TT = total number of Tool files
+	* PP = total number of Practice files
 ---
 # How to use this site
 **This site presents the collective knowledge of NN?? [[People]] about the thinking tools they use.**